nielskee/draft-articles/tech-hiring-pt1.md

 Remember also that proportionality is important, and that you need to get technical interviewing right for the experience level of the candidate.
-If you're specifically hiring early careers candidates for a specific role, putting these candidates into the exact same process you use for experienced candidates is not going to give you a fair view of their ability and potential.
+If you're specifically hiring early careers candidates for a role, putting these candidates into the exact same process you use for experienced candidates is not going to give you a fair view of their ability and potential.
 You need to calibrate the difficulty level of challenges, and consider skipping or replacing some steps.

 ## Coming Next

 Most organisations find that they need to have some kind of screening stage.
-In the next post, we're going to look different tech screening tools and techniques, and figure out how to get the best out of them, for both you and the candidate.
+In the next installment, we're going to look different tech screening tools and techniques, and figure out how to get the best out of them, for both you and the candidate.

 ##  Resources